hoverkraft-tech/compose-action/README.md

 This action runs your docker-compose file and clean up before action finished

 <!-- end description -->

 <!-- start contents -->
 <!-- end contents -->

+## Usage

+### Action

+The action will run `docker-compose up` to start the services defined in the given compose file(s).
+The compose file(s) can be specified using the `compose-file` input.
+Some extra options can be passed to the `docker-compose up` command using the `up-flags` input.

+### Post hook

+On post hook, the action will run `docker-compose down` to clean up the services.
+In debug mode, the logs of the running services are printed before the cleanup.

+Some extra options can be passed to the `docker-compose down` command using the `down-flags` input.

 <!-- start usage -->

 ```yaml